Skip to content

 The data-led element of the approach largely considers earnings.
 Most classic valuation models start by considering a firm’s current earnings, as reported in the financial statement released to the investors every quarter.

 This can be used to calculate the P/E ratio, which compares a company’s current share price to its current earnings.
-The FTSE All-Share Index P/E ratio reached an all-time high of 34.210 in September 2016 and a record low of 7.410 in March 2009.

 YOUR CAPITAL IS AT RISK

-Imperial Brands Plc (LSE: IMB)
+Imperial Brands Plc (LON: IMB)

 UK-headquartered Imperial Brands manufactures, imports, markets and sells tobacco and tobacco-related products in Europe, the Americas, Africa, Asia and Australasia.
 Founded in 1901, it has grown an extensive global client base.

 Imperial Brands’ position as an undervalued stock stems from it falling out of favour with ethical investment protocols.
-This market is steadily growing, and retail and institutional investors are as a result shunning the tobacco sector.
+This market is steadily growing, and retail and institutional investors are, as a result, shunning the tobacco sector.

 YOUR CAPITAL IS AT RISK

-Standard Chartered Plc (LSE: STAN)
+Standard Chartered Plc (LON: STAN)

-The firm provides banking products and services primarily in Asia, Africa, Europe, the Americas, and the Middle East and has a retail, commercial and corporate client base.
+The firm provides banking products and services primarily in Asia, Africa, Europe, the Americas, and the Middle East and has a retail, commercial, and corporate client base.

 Standard Chartered’s balance sheet can be expected to improve as base interest rates rise.
 This allows banks to increase the spread between the bid and offer rates applied to savers and borrowers.
+However, one headwind to be aware of is the company’s exposure to China's real estate and banking sectors, which resulted in its pre-tax profit dropping by 33% in the third quarter of 2023.

 YOUR CAPITAL IS AT RISK

-Berkeley Group Holdings Plc (LSE: BKG)
+Berkeley Group Holdings Plc (LON: BKG)

 Berkeley Group Holdings Plc was particularly exposed to the headwinds faced by the financial markets in 2022.
-It’s a relatively small-cap stock ($4.25bn), which operates in the construction industry, and has a track record of being a high-beta stock.
+It’s a relatively small-cap stock ($4.25bn), which operates in the construction industry and has a track record of being a high-beta stock.

-The UK market that Berkeley operates in has a chronic long-term shortage of housing stock.
+The UK market that Berkeley operates in has a chronic, long-term shortage of housing stock.
 There remain many obstacles to developers hoping to build on greenfield sites, which makes the urban and brownfield sites that Berkeley specialises in developing a more feasible option.

 At current share price levels, BKG is a good value stock with great prospects for future share price growth as the UK’s planning controls become less stringent.